Gym, Fitness Center and Personal Trainer Liability Waivers - The Definitive Guide (and downloads)

 Even if you take precautions such as putting up safety notices, making sure all customers are properly trained on equipment, etc, that doesn't remove risk from lawsuits.
-No matter how careful you and how many precautions you take, it's not possible to fully eliminate risk of accidents and injury, especially as some of those risks come from the customers themselves, such as over-training.
-And any time this occurs, whether you are at fault or not, you are at risk from a lawsuit, which can be costly even if it goes in your favour.
+No matter how careful you are, and how many precautions you take, it's not possible to fully eliminate risk of accidents and injury, especially as some of those risks come from the customers themselves, such as over-training.
+And any time this occurs, whether you are at fault or not, your gym or fitness center is at risk from a lawsuit, which can be costly even if it goes in your favour.

-The signed waiver is written evidence that the customer understands the risks of using the gym/fitness facilities (or of taking part in personal training), their obligation to understand the equipment, and that they have stated any applicable medical conditions.
-It is evidence that they have voluntarily assumed the risk involved, and there is a substantial record of this being admissable in court as long as they are reasonable and clearly worded.
+The signed waiver is written evidence that the customer understands the risks of using the gym or fitness facilities (or of taking part in personal training), their obligation to understand the equipment, and that they have stated any applicable medical conditions.
+It is evidence that they have voluntarily assumed the risk involved, and there is a substantial record of this being admissible in court as long as they are reasonable and clearly worded.

 It is possible to increase the level of protection by also taking out liability insurance.
 In this case if there is a claim against you the insurer may pay for the claim and for associated legal fees.
 Insurers would typically mandate specific clauses to go within the waiver to help protect both them and yourself, and as with any insurance liability insurance does not cover 100% of scenarios.